basu-dev/ngx-custom-form-error/README.md

 }
 ```

-5. **What if we want to add \* sign inside label tag to show it is required**
+**5. What if we want to add \* sign inside label tag to show it is required**
 Let's see the scenario

 ```html
 <c-form-error>